husainsb/art-style-transfer-cnn/README.md

 # art-style-transfer-cnn
-Transfer a image using artistic style of another image using CNN
+Transform a image using artistic style of another image using CNN